Who is Ben Wolf?

 The Origin Story

-At the age of nine, Ben Wolf slayed his first dragon.
+At the age of nine, Ben Wolf slayed a dragon.

-As the dragon perished, it bequeathed a measure of its power to Ben.
+As the dragon perished, it bequeathed a measure of its power to Ben––but also a terrible curse.

 At the age of sixteen, he lied to a policeman who’d pulled him over for speeding, and it got him out of a ticket.

-At the age of eighteen, he lied to himself about what a good decision it was to go to Bible college and major in Pastoral Studies (that one has come back to haunt him several times).
+At the age of eighteen, he lied to himself about what a good decision it was to go to Bible college and major in Pastoral Studies (admittedly, that one has come back to haunt him several times).

-Given the unique power he’d inherited from the dying dragon, Ben Wolf had expected his life to look very different from how it did when he turned twenty-three.
+Given his unique power, Ben Wolf expected his life to look very different from how it did when he turned twenty-three.

 So he asked himself, “What would be a wise way to use this power?”